What’s driving your need for new technology?

 - A myriad of other systems, processes and technology

-All of which can be deployed in support of their Customer Relationship Management strategy.
+All of which can be deployed in support of a Customer Relationship Management (or Engagement) strategy.

 Planning with niche needs in mind